 Talking about the audio setting in Warzone, it can be quite tricky stuff.
 The available setting options are so crucial that it becomes confusing to manage them.

 |Music Volume||70 Units|

 We have kept the dialogue and music volume set to lesser values because they don’t play the main role when it comes to a battle royal game.
 And if the effect volume is high you will be more aware of your surroundings.
 For example, if a grenade is tossed near you and your music and dialogue volume is high you won’t be able to focus.

-While playing COD: Warzone on a console, your need to understand that your controller is playing the role of Keyboard and Mouse at once.
+While playing COD: Warzone on a console, your controller is playing the role of Keyboard and Mouse at once.
 Hence, having an optimum setting is very necessary.
-It is very important that the controller settings for the warzone are comfortable to you as per your gameplay style.
+It is very important that the controller settings for the warzone are comfortable as per your gameplay style.

 |Button Layout Preset||Default|